AlexisDeseure/A_guinea_pig_for_deep_learning_with_many_classes/README.md

 <a name="readme-top"></a>

-# A guinea pig for deep learning with many classes
+# Logistic regression: A guinea pig for deep learning with many classes

 ## About the project